sawolford/onsub/README.md

 	<<< ERRORS >>>
 	(3) ./hgwc (hg) hgcheck
 	onsub --chdir /private/tmp/sample/hgwc --workers 1 --depth 1 {write}
-Following the conlict merge to update the working copy, we can see that we have one dirty working copy.
+Following the conflict merge to update the working copy, we can see that we have one dirty working copy.
 We'll commit that change now with the `write` command followed by `check`:

 	$ onsub --chdir /private/tmp/sample/hgwc --workers 1 --depth 1 {write}
 	. (hg) hg ci
 	<<< RESULTS >>>
 	. (hg) hg ci

-	$ onsub --ignore hgsrc {check}
+	$ onsub {check}
 	./hgwc (hg) hgcheck
 	./hgout (hg) hgcheck
 	<<< RESULTS >>>